 Best of all, these are super easy to make!
 And your kids will enjoy having them as a tasty afterschool snack or breakfast treat.

-Raspberry Yogurt Muffins and more terrific recipes
+Healthy raspberry muffins and more terrific recipes

 Then check out David’s book for lots of terrific recipes including some guilt free desserts!

-Baking up some easy raspberry muffins
+Baking up some easy healthy raspberry muffins

 Use raspberry yogurt: Using raspberry yogurt doubles the raspberry flavor and a wonderful texture to these easy-to-make healthy raspberry yogurt muffins.

-Easier baking and cleanup: If you use a cupcake or muffin baking pan, don’t forget to use cupcake liners for easier removal and cleanup!
+Easier baking and cleanup: If you use a cupcake or muffin pan, don’t forget to use cupcake liners for easier removal and cleanup!

-Prettier muffins: If you wish, you can top the muffins with a little sprinkle of decorative sugar before baking for added sparkle just like they do at the bakery.
+Prettier muffins: If you wish, you can top the raspberry muffins with a little sprinkle of decorative sugar before baking for added sparkle just like they do at the bakery.

 Using decorative sugar does add some extra calories, but I think it’s worth it.

-Tips to make this healthy raspberry muffins
+Tips to make these healthy raspberry muffins

 Substituting ingredients and adding more or less ingredients will change baking times.
 So does inaccurately measuring ingredients or having an oven that’s not properly heating.